Firas Tlass: Controversy

+In April 2026, he was sentenced in absentia by a French tribunal to seven years in prison, 225,000 euros and banned from entering France for his role in the Lafarge scandal.

 Defection and views

 AFP reported that Firas and his father, former defense minister Mustafa Tlass, arrived in Paris in March 2012.
 Reuters characterized the move as defection, reporting that Mustafa Tlass left for France claiming to need medical care and Firas left for Egypt.
 Reports place him Firas in Dubai, in France with his father, and indicate travels between the United Arab Emirates and France.
 His younger brother Manaf Tlass, a Syrian officer, defected from the Assad government and fled to France via Turkey in July 2012.

 On 26 July 2012, Firas Tlass expressed his support for Bashar Al Assad's resignation.
-He further declared that he had provided the Farouq Brigades in the Free Syrian Army, commanded by his cousin Abdul Razzak Tlass, with the humanitarian and relief aid.
+He further declared that he had provided the Farouq Brigades in the Free Syrian Army, commanded by his cousin Abdul Razzak Tlass, with humanitarian and relief aid.

 On 8 March 2013, he told Al Arabiya that Syria had secret business deals with Israel.
+He said that Damascus’s outward hostility toward Israel was actually a front for political and economic cooperation.

 Personal life

 Tlass is married to Lubna Alsoufi, a member of one of the leading Sunni families from Lattakia.

 He was married before to Rania Al Jabiri since 1984 until they divorced in March 2012.
 He has five children with her: Yara (born 1989), Mira and Lara (twins, born 1991), Yasmine (born 1998) and Mustafa (born 2000).